Register with us as a New Patient

 Whilst not manditory, the NHS guidelines for new patient registrations have been put into place in order to ensure that patient registration fraud within the NHS is minimised.
-When you register with the Westbank Practice you will be asked to provide a combination of the following documents:
+When you register with the Westbank Practice you may be asked to provide a combination of the following documents